collective/collective.facets/README.rst

 These field values aren't viewable on the item itself and aren't included in the html head metadata fields.
 They are designed to aid in internal organisation of content only.

+This plugin is similar to `collective.pigeonhole`_. c.pegeonhole allows for more field types by using the schemaeditor, how it doesn't yet work with indexes and collections.

 Functionality
 =============
 A site administrator can: